Sample read · Invented persona

 5.7/10

 Average type-match.
 The ones that scored best on long-arc markers were outside your type.
+The calmer connection is often the one that lasts.

 The bar you set with your first three.